-- Baby Boomers (currently 41-60 years old): Baby Boomers have large disposable incomes and are increasing their spending on personal care as well as health and wellness.
+- Baby Boomers (currently 41-60 years old): Baby Boomer shave large disposable incomes and are increasing their spending on personal care as well as health and wellness.
 The aging of the Baby Boomer generation is also influencing product innovation and demand for anti-aging products and cosmetic procedures. - Generation X (currently 31-40 years old): Generation X is entering their peak earning years and represents a significant contributor to overall consumer spending, including beauty products.
 A recent survey by American Express showed that Generation X spends 60% more on beauty products than Baby Boomers.
-In addition, while prior generations grew up shopping in department stores and general merchandisers, Generation X has grown up shopping in specialty stores and we believe seeks a retail environment that combines a compelling experience, functionality, variety and location. - Generation Y (currently 13-30 years old): According to U.S. Census Bureau data, the 20 to 34 year-old age group is expected to grow by approximately 10% from 2003 to 2015.
+In addition, Generation X has grown up shopping in specialty stores and seeks a retail environment that combines a compelling experience, functionality, variety and location.

+Generation Y (currently 13-30 years old): According to U.S. Census Bureau data, the 20 to 34 year-old age group is expected to grow by approximately 10% from 2003 to 2015.
 As Generation Y continues to enter the workforce, they will have increased disposable income to spend on beauty products.